JohnAntonusMaximus/hyperledger-fabric-gcp/README.md

 ## Installation

+NOTE: You will need to set your zone/region to us-east1-b for the installation to run correctly, if you want to launch the network in a cluster operating in another region, you'll need to replace all values of us-east1-b to whatever region you are using.

 Make sure you have your cluster credentials handed to kubectl using the command:

 ```
 $ gcloud container clusters get-credentials CLUSTER_NAME --region REGION
 ```

-Run the setup_blockchainNetwork.sh script, this will automatically created a network file server on Kubernetes backed by a persistent disk.
-This is needed for the peers to be able to write to the same shared disk (ReadWriteMany is not available to persistent volumes on kubernetes engine, Hyperledger requires this).
+Run the setup_blockchainNetwork.sh script with the zone of your kubernetes cluster as an argument (this is required).
+The script will automatically created a network file server on Kubernetes backed by a persistent disk.
+This is needed for the peers to be able to write to the same shared disk.

 ```
-$ ./setup_blockchainNetwork.sh
+$ ./setup_blockchainNetwork.sh us-east1-b
 ```

 Let the script run, if you run into any issues, just run the deleteNetwork.sh script and re-run the deploy script.
+Again, you'll need to pass the GCP zone your cluster is deployed in as an argument.
+If you run into an error deleting the nfs-disk, then just run the delete script twice.

 ```
-$ ./deleteNetwork.sh
+$ ./deleteNetwork.sh us-east1-b
 ```

 ## Test The deployed network